-- Mash potatoes: Return them to the pot.
-Add sugar, butter, and salt (2), and mash with a potato masher.
+Mash potatoes with sugar, butter, and salt using a potato masher.

-- Chop the pecans and add ½ of them to the sweet potato mixture (3).
+Chop the pecans and add ½ of them to the sweet potato mixture.

-- Top with the remaining nuts and the mini marshmallows (5).
+Top with the remaining nuts and the mini marshmallows.

-- Bake for 20-25 minutes until the marshmallows are golden brown (6).
+Bake for 20-25 minutes until the marshmallows are golden brown.

 Can I make a sweet potato casserole without marshmallows?

 Sure.
-Another classic recipe is the creamy sweet potato casserole with crunchy streusel pecan topping.
+Another classic recipe is the easy sweet potato casserole recipe with crunchy pecan streusel topping.

-- Make a large batch: Double the ingredients and bake the casserole in a 9×13 inches (23×33 cm) baking dish.
+Make a large batch: Double the ingredients and bake the casserole in a 9x13 inches (23x33 cm) baking dish.

 A traditional sweet potato casserole was made without marshmallows and sugar for centuries.
 Apparently, the use of marshmallows resulted from a marketing campaign initiated by a confectionary business selling marshmallows at the beginning of the 20th century.